National Data Repository (NDR)

 The NDR addresses many industry and regulatory needs – including:

-- Ensuring enduring regulatory access to critical petroleum-related information and samples
+- Ensuring global access to unique and irreplaceable petroleum-related information

 - Enabling the retention and reporting obligations of relevant persons to be discharged